Minijump/Squirrel/README.md

 5. **Create a new Pull Request**

 ### To do MVP
-* yahoo finance source
-* Table: change structure, enable to do wathever you want with python (delete lines where -, ...)
+* Table: change structure, enable to do wathever you want with python (delete lines where -, ...), multi-column-columns
 * unit tests + refactor
 * Complete README + Demo project